cerbos/python-cognito-cerbos/README.md

 ## Getting Started

 1. Start up the Cerbos PDP instance docker container.
-This will be called by the express app to check authorization.
+This will be called by the FastAPI app to check authorization.

 ```bash
 cd cerbos